-Cleveland Clinic is one of the world’s largest and busiest medical centers, serving patients from every state in the nation and from many countries around the world.
-Each year, more than 3 million outpatient visits are recorded, and over 190,000 surgical procedures are performed enterprisewide.
+Cleveland Clinic is one of the largest and most respected hospitals in the country.
+We serve patients from every state in the nation and from 185 countries around the world.
+Each year, more than 7.6 million outpatient visits are recorded, with over 200,000 surgical procedures performed enterprise-wide.

-Because of the diversity of our nursing offices, Cleveland Clinic offers nurses the opportunity to provide exemplary care in a variety of disciplines.
+The Stanley Shalom Zielony Institute for Nursing Excellence oversees the practice and education of over 23,000 nursing caregivers across the Cleveland Clinic health system in inpatient, outpatient, rehabilitation and home care fields.
+Because of the breadth of our services and locations, as well as the diversity of our nursing offices, Cleveland Clinic offers nurses the opportunity to provide exemplary care in a variety of disciplines.

-Find out about our various nursing offices within the Stanley Shalom Zielony Institute for Nursing Excellence.
+Learn more about our various nursing offices within the Zielony Nursing Institute.

 Care Management Department

 Experienced registered nurses with a broad background and good understanding of the continuum of care may function as case managers.
 These nurses perform a valuable service by guiding patients with complex needs and multiple physicians through their Cleveland Clinic experience.